Skip to main content

 Context and session management

-Note: Your use of Claude in PowerPoint is associated with your existing Claude account and is subject to the same usage limits.
+Note: Your use of Claude for PowerPoint is associated with your existing Claude account and is subject to the same usage limits.

 Current limitations